Pool Clarifier vs. Flocculant

 Main Takeaways

-• Pool clarifier condenses all of the little particles in your pool into bigger clumps so that your filter can clear it up and is is ideal for a slightly cloudy pool.
+• Pool clarifier condenses all of the little particles in your pool into bigger clumps so that your filter can clear it up.

-When your pool is cloudy, many tiny particles are too small to get picked up by the filter.
-Pool clarifier is a concentrated chemical mixture that condenses the little bacteria and particles in your pool into the more massive matter that can be swallowed up by the pool filter.
+When your pool is cloudy, it means there are many tiny particles that are too small to get picked up by the filter.
+Pool clarifier is a concentrated chemical mixture that condenses the little bacteria and particles in your pool into a bigger clump that can be swallowed up by the pool filter.

 So, what qualifies as a pool clarifier?
 These products are packed with polymers utilized as coagulants on the foreign debris in your pool water.
 Because a pool clarifier brings a negative charge, they magnetically bind to the foreign particles with a negative charge.
 When they collect into bigger clumps, the filter goes to work, and your swimming pool will soon be clear again!